asset-pipe/asset-pipe-client/README.md

     (required for runtime optimistic bundling)
 -   `options.minify` - Use minification (optimistic bundling only) `true|false` Not providing this option will result in server default being used.
 -   `options.sourceMaps` - (experimental) Use sourceMaps (optimistic bundling only) `true|false` Not providing this option will result in server default being used.
+-   `options.logger` - An optional log4js compatible logger.
+See [abslog](https://www.npmjs.com/package/abslog) for more information

 ### transform()